adegard/PHP_Photo_Gallery-/README.md

 ## Installation

+Require PHP and Apache

 1️⃣ Place these scripts in your web server (/var/www/html).
 2️⃣ Set up cron jobs for thumbnail generation and cleanup at night.
 3️⃣ Open index.php in a browser to view and manage images! 🎉

 🛠 2.
 Thumbnail Generator (generate_thumbnails.php)